AaronXu9/VLS-Benchmark-Dataset/api_client/README.md

-# DrugBench API Client
+# PLATE-VS API Client

-A Python template script for accessing DrugBench web services at https://www.drugbench.org/
+A Python template script for accessing PLATE-VS web services at https://www.drugbench.org/

 ## Overview

-This client provides programmatic access to the DrugBench database, which contains protein-ligand affinity data.
+This client provides programmatic access to the PLATE-VS database, which contains protein-ligand affinity data.
 The client supports:

 1. **Search by UniProt ID** - Query affinity data for a specific protein
 2. **Search by SMILES** - Query affinity data for a specific compound (exact or similarity search)